stoneyrh/gSOAP/gsoap/ios_plugin/README.md

     @end
 @endcode

-A screen snapshot of the client is shown in Figure 4.
+An image of the app is shown in Figure 4.

 @image html geoip-result.png "Figure 4: Snapshot of the GeoIPServiceViewService result"